-This category encompasses American coupes and sedans produced between 1928 and 1981 with a production rate of at least 500 vehicles of the same model for sale to the general public.
-The classes within this category are intended to provide a venue for coupes and sedans from the "Golden Era" of American automobile production.
-Vehicles will include post-vintage cars such as the 1949-50 Ford and Mercury through the popular Muscle Car years of Camaros, Mustangs, and Chargers.
+This category encompasses American and Foreign coupes and sedans produced between 1928 and 1981 with a production rate of at least 500 vehicles of the same model for sale to the general public. .
+Foreign coupes and sedans are limited to 'F' (123.00 to 183.99 cid, 2.016 to 3.014 L) engines sizes.
 Entries shall be unaltered in height, width, and contour with all stock panels, i.e., hoods, fenders, doors, etc., mounted in their original relationship to each other.
 The vehicle shall have been originally produced with suitable seating for four adults.
 For reasons of economy and historical authenticity, certain electronic engine technologies are not allowed.
 All entrants running in Classic classes must have pictures of the car as produced with their Log Book for certification purposes.

 Classes within the Classic Category are the equivalent of the Modified and Production categories with body modifications as allowed in those categories.
 American coupes and sedans in the year range of 1928-1948 using non-vintage engines may compete with the fenders and running boards removed in the Classic Category, Altered class.
 Within the Classic Category pre-1949 bodies may have a 3 in. beauty chop.

 In order to prevent a vehicle from competing in both the Classic and Modified categories, the following policy is established: American coupes and sedans within the year range of 1928-1948 using non-vintage engines such as a Chevy 350, Ford 351, and Chrysler Hemi OHV V-8, etc. may compete within the Classic Category classes.
 Body modifications shall comply with the class in which the vehicle is entered.
 El Caminos and Rancheros meeting the requirements within this category will compete in the appropriate class.

 The following items ARE allowed: capacitive discharge type ignition systems with rev limiter, carburetors or mechanical fuel injection, one distributor or one magneto (one ignition system only) and OEM EFI.
 Sensor controlled ignitions are allowed but shall be stock and not modified in any way for the year and model of the vehicle entered.
 Direct-reading gauges, either electronic or mechanical, and data recorders are allowed.

 The following items are NOT allowed: non-OEM Electronic Fuel Injection, (EFI), sensor-controlled engine management systems with feedback loop, and multiple magnetos or distributors.